EU sets out Indo-Pacific plan, says it's not 'anti-China'

 EU diplomats say countries in the Indo-Pacific want the EU to be active in the region to keep trade open and to ensure they are not left facing a choice between Beijing and Washington, whose relations are turning confrontational.

-The EU statement, which follows similar plans by ex-EU member Britain, comes as European attitudes harden against China over its security crackdown in Hong Kong, treatment of Uighur Muslims, and the Covid-19 pandemic, first identified in China.
+The EU statement, which follows similar plans by former EU member Britain, comes as European attitudes harden against China over its security crackdown in Hong Kong, treatment of Uighur Muslims, and the Covid-19 pandemic, first identified in China.

 "This will include responding to challenges to international security, including maritime security."
 It is unclear how far the EU is willing to go on security.

-The EU document also said the bloc wanted to sign an investment treaty with China that both sides agreed in principle late in 2020.
+The EU document also said the bloc wanted to sign an investment treaty with China that both sides agreed on in principle late last year.